solter/pyTutorial/README.md

 * Readability (usually) trumps speed.
 * Don't copy/paste large sections of code.
 If you are doing this, try thinking about how to turn it into a loop or a function instead.
+* Comments
    * Comment anything you do that is not immediately obvious when looking at the code.
       This does not mean comment every line (usually - although there are times...), but every 'paragraph' of code should have a short comment describing what is going on.
+   * Keep your comments succinct.
+They should not make the code harder to browse.
-  The right amount of comments is a mythical beast, but there _are_ wrong amounts of comments.
+   * The right amount of comments is a mythical beast, but there _are_ wrong amounts of comments.

 To help you write readable code, a good starting point is analyzing your code with [pylint](https://www.pylint.org/).
 To try it on the bisection.py code, navigate into the src/bisection/ directory, and run